 QUOTES: “I will not let anyone walk through my mind with their dirty feet.” ~ Mahatma Gandhi

-• “Great relationships are based on clarity, not mind-reading.” ~ Steve Arterburn, founder / chairman of New Life Ministries
+• “Great relationships are based on clarity, not mind-reading.” ~ Steve Arterburn, founder of New Life Ministries

 INSTEAD OF nurturing us, our family…. (cont.)

 iii.
-At the same time mind-reading (M-R) is also projecting onto others what we want & need, but are not confident we can provide for ourselves.
+At the same time, mind-reading (M-R) is also a way to imagine that others have what we want & need, since we’re not confident we can provide for ourselves.
 “If I take care of you, you will become strong (& grateful) & then be able to return the favor – without my having to ask!”

 We learned it was shameful to have needs, so we have to “depend on the kindness of strangers”.
 WE are not allowed to have anything positive for our False Self – much less for the True Self.
-All our efforts go into assuming we know who others are, or what they want
+All our efforts go into assuming we know who others are & what they want

 1. our need for information becomes “I have to tell her why she’s doing that self-destructive thing – she’ll be so interested”